pedestal/pedestal/app/docs/design-spec.md

   work of an application is to figure how what has changed and what effect that should have.
 How do we do this?
 Do we use atoms to store state?
 If so, how many?
 Do we put state in the DOM?
-Do we put state in Widgets?
-Where do we put state and specific to rendering only?
+Do we put state in widgets?
+Where do we put state which is specific to rendering?

 - views

   We don't want to assume that we are only ever using the DOM for views.
 What part of the application should be updating views?
 How do keep application logic separate from view logic?
 How do we manage changing views?
-For example one screen has five widgets on it and another screen has ten different widgets.
-What happens when we switch from on screen to another?
+For example, one screen has five widgets on it and another screen has ten different widgets.
+What happens when we switch from one screen to another?
 How do we handle listening for events in views and converting events to data on a `core.async` channel?

 - control

   How do we know what state the application is in?
-For example, we need to log in before we can begin using the app.
+For example, we need to login before we can begin using the app.
 We may see one set of widgets when we are in one state and another when we are in a different state.
 How do we transition from one screen to another?
   Where do we put the code that knows how to control the application?